kodegenix/kg-tree/doc/doc.md

 * *object* - object or map, can contain string-keyed properties
 * *array* - array or sequence of elements

-[comment]: <> (TODO MC Issue "Fix serialization of binary data to json" and add binary data in example below)
+[comment]: <> (TODO Issue "Fix serialization of binary data to json" and add binary data in example below)

 ```
 use kg_tree::opath::{Opath, NodeSet};